Gunasakthi-Loganathan/SAFEHEX_project/README.md

-# EHIF - Ethical Hacking Intergrity framework
+# SAFEHEX - Ethical Hacking Intergrity framework

 This is a project built with [Chef](https://chef.convex.dev) using [Convex](https://convex.dev) as its backend.
  You can find docs about Chef with useful information like how to deploy to production [here](https://docs.convex.dev/chef).